-Exceptions to the Wednesday evening meetings are:
+The exceptions to the Wednesday evening meetings is:

-- The Annual AMP Advisory Board meeting and dinner occur on the afternoon and evening of Wednesday, May 21. - On Wednesday, May 28, the class will meet at Balyasny Asset Management at 181 W. Madison in downtown Chicago from about 3 pm 6 pm.
+• On Wednesday, May 20, the class will meet at Balyasny Asset Management at 181 W. Madison in downtown Chicago from 3 pm - 6 pm.

 Attendance: Students are expected to attend all class sessions.
 Students are also expected to participate in (at least) weekly portfolio meetings.
 Failure to attend class (the entire class) and/or portfolio meetings will result in a grade reduction.
-(Note: students in the part time program are encouraged but not required to attend the afternoon sessions on May 21 and May 28.)
+(Note: students in the part time program are encouraged but not required to attend the afternoon session on May 20.)